Email - DWD Job Service

 On this page ...:

-As of December 31, 2013, the Work Opportunity Tax Credit program is under an "authorization lapse" and is currently awaiting re-authorization.
-During the authorization lapse, WOTC will continue to accept applications in anticipation of reauthorization.
+The President signed the Tax Increase Prevention Act of 2014 on 12/19/2014 renewing the WOTC program through 12/31/2014.
+WOTC will continue to accept applications in anticipation of reauthorization.
 We strongly encourage employers to continue sending in their applications

 on time (meeting the 28 day deadline on the 8850 form).